amit-sk/optimal-transport-for-batch-effect/README.md

 # Optimal Transfer For Batch Effect

-Undergraduates project testing the use for Gromov-Wasserstein Optimal Transfer as a method for combatting batch effect in microbiome data.
+Undergraduates project testing the use of Gromov-Wasserstein Optimal Transport as a method for combatting batch effect in microbiome data.